 Parkland shooting sheriff's deputy Scot Peterson found not guilty on all counts

-Scot Peterson, a sheriff's deputy who was at Marjory Stoneman Douglas High School during the deadly Parkland shooting in 2018, was found not guilty on all counts Thursday.
-Peterson, now 60, was charged with child neglect and other counts in connection with the deaths and injuries on an upper floor of the building attacked by gunman Nikolas Cruz.
+Scot Peterson, a sheriff's deputy who was at Marjory Stoneman Douglas High School but didn't confront the gunman during the deadly Parkland shooting in 2018, was found not guilty of child neglect and other charges Thursday.
+Peterson, now 60, was charged in connection with the deaths and injuries on an upper floor of the building attacked by gunman Nikolas Cruz.

-Peterson was sobbing as the verdict was read in court.
-He spoke to reporters after the proceedings.
+Peterson was sobbing as the 11 not guilty verdicts were read in court.

+Speaking to reporters after the proceedings, Peterson said he "Got my life back."

 "Don't anybody ever forget this was a massacre on February 14," Peterson said.
 "Only person to blame was that monster ...
 We did the best we could with the information we had, and God knows we wish we had more."